bernhardthaler/austria-transition-tracker/README.md

 Under "docs" you find all html/css/md files relevant for the homepage.

 ## Setting up the site locally
-To run the side on a localhost, install (<a href = "https://jekyllrb.com/docs/installation/windows/">Jekyll and Bundler via Ruby </a>.
-If Jekyll is installe, run "bundle exec jekyll serve" in the "docs" directory.
+To run the site on a localhost, install <a href = "https://jekyllrb.com/docs/installation/windows/">Jekyll and Bundler via Ruby </a>.
+If Jekyll has been installed, run "bundle exec jekyll serve" in the "docs" directory.
 You should then be able to navigate to the site via "localhost:3000" in any browser.